Super Delfin: Osaka Pro Wrestling (19982008)

 He formed Osaka Pro Wrestling, a regional independent promotion in 1998, and the company had its first event April 29, 1999.
 He won the UWF Super Welterweight Championship altogether five times, in Universal, Michinoku Pro and Osaka Pro.
 In 1999 he abandoned that championship and replaced it with the Osaka Pro Wrestling Championship as the most prestigious Osaka Pro championship.

 Toryumon (2007)

 He also held the NWA World Welterweight Championship governed by Toryumon Mexico at the time for 11 days from January 20, 2007 to February 10, 2007.
 He won and lost the championship title from Hajime Ohara in Osaka, Japan.

 Return to the independent circuit (2007present)

 Hirooki Goto vacated the NWA International Junior Heavyweight Championship on September 7, 2007, when he graduated to the heavyweight division.
 On November 9, 2008 in Osaka, Japan Super Delfin defeated Último Dragón in a decision match to revive title.
 In July 2015, Delfin announced he was forming a new promotion named Kaisen Puroresu.
+He formed 2point5 Joshi Pro Wrestling in 2021.